 This metaphor of learning to shoot basketball hoops, re-framed my client’s self-criticism to acceptance of the learning process.

-As a leader, speaker or coach, you can use metaphors, analogies and engaging stories to:
+As a leader, speaker, or coach, you can use metaphors, analogies, and engaging stories to:

-Through my C-Suite accelerator program, I know that you need to inject some energy into making this happen, and that’s when the metaphor came to me.
+Through my executive coaching, I know that you need to inject some energy into making this happen, and that’s when the metaphor came to me.
 I was born in 1961 the year JFK said, “We are going to put a man on the moon and return him safely to Earth”.
 As a kid I watched those big Saturn V Rockets lift off.
 You saw all the power of those Rockets blasting the manned capsule from the earth, through the stratosphere, and then the momentum carried astronauts to the moon!

-So, the rocket is the metaphor for investing in coaching to get free of the gravity of you existing mindset or situation, to get on course to reach the goal you desire – the moonshot!
+So, the rocket is the metaphor for investing in coaching to get free of the gravity of your existing mindset or situation, to get on course to reach the goal you desire – the moonshot!

 So again, the analogy is the energy required to create velocity.
 The difference is that with the slingshot you are pulled back before you go forward and this is often true in life.